rems-project/linksem/papers/oopsla-elf-linking-2016/artefact/README.md

 ### ELF formalisation and linker

 To build the ELF/linker formalisation, first install OCaml 4.01.0 (easiest using the OPAM tool: `https://opam.ocaml.org/`).
-Next, build Lem:

-  1. In the `linker/lem` subdirectory, type  `make`.
-This should build Lem and also extract the Lem libraries for OCaml, Isabelle, and other backends.

-  2. Once built, the Lem executable (`lem`) should be residing at the top of the Lem directory.
-To test it was built correctly, invoke the following command: `lem --help`, which should display a guide to Lem's command line interface.

-Next, build the Lem linking/ELF formalisation (in the `linker` subdirectory of the artefact submission):

-  1. In the top-level `linker` directory, type `make`.
-This will first build the ocaml-uint library, distributed in the `contrib` subdirectory, before running Lem on the ELF/linker model, and finally building an executable from this model using OCaml.
-The build process should not take longer than five minutes.
+Next, in the `linker/` subdirectory of our artefact submission, type `make`.
+This will first build Lem and its library, then build the ocaml-uint library supplied in the `contrib` directory, before invoking Lem on the ELF/linker formalisation, finally invoking the OCaml compiler on the generated OCaml source code.
+After this process is complete, an executable (`main_link.opt`) will reside in the `linker/src` subdirectory.

-  2. If the build process proceeded without error, the `linker/src` subdirectory should contain the `main_link.opt` executable, which is our optimised executable linker/link-checker.

-To invoke the linker/link-checker, just run `main-link.opt` with the usual GNU ld command-line syntax.
+To invoke the linker/link-checker, just run `main_link.opt` with the usual GNU ld command-line syntax.
 The easiest way to exercise it is to run the `run.sh` symlinks in any of the subdirectories under `test`, which are already link jobs of the supported form.
 If you choose to run it on your own link jobs, note that all linker inputs must be specified explicitly by their path in the filesystem, (the `-l` option is not yet supported) and that some linker output of the specified name should already exist (as a minimum, a placeholder ELF file of the intended ABI).
 The output from the executable specification is created in a new file, named with the suffix `.test-out` added.

 The `linker/src` subdirectory contains the following: